top of page

 HEPATITIS B

 Hepatitis B is a common disease in the United States.
-The good news is that the hepatitis B vaccine gives more than 90% protection to people who get the vaccine.
+The good news is that the hepatitis B vaccine protects against the virus in more than 90% of people.

 2 vaccines protect against hepatitis B: